facebook/react-native/docs/Image.md

 > **NOTE**: PNG images are required when loading with `require('image!my-icon')`
 >
 > At this time, only PNG images are supported in iOS.
 There is an [issue](https://github.com/facebook/react-native/issues/646) that is currently addressing this bug.
-In the meantime a quick fix is to rename your files to image.png or to use the `uri` flag like: `source={{ uri: 'my-icon' }}`.
+In the meantime a quick fix is to rename your files to my-icon.png or to use the `uri` property like: `source={{ uri: 'my-icon' }}` instead of `require()`.

 ### Adding Static Resources to your Android app